utds3lab/OS-Sommelier/README.md

 -----------
 The default signature database is OS-Sommelier/md5/

-1. Take a snapshot of OS memory first.
+1. Take a snapshot of guest OS memory first.

 2. Signature generating